 We do our best to minimize contact during the weekend with male staff and residents on the grounds.
-When dropping off participants, we ask men to limit their presence to the parking lot so that there is a sense of "safe space" or "container" created during the weekend.
+If dropping off participants, we ask men to limit their presence to the parking lot so that there is a sense of "safe space" or "container" created during the weekend.
 This allows the participants to sink more deeply into their experience knowing that they will be held in this women-only atmosphere.
 We mean no disrespect at all by this and hope instead that men see this as an opportunity to serve the women in their lives and communities by sending us good will, trusting our process, and respecting our needs and desires for sacred time together.